 Showing the location of all buses along a route is potentially far more useful to passengers than just knowing how far away the next bus is.

-A technology and advertising firm in Jiangxi Province has finally bridged this gap between control centre and public information display, now providing real-time information of the position of buses along routes in several cities, including Ji'an, where Far East Mobility is currently planning a Bus Rapid Transit system as part of an Asian Development Bank project.
+A technology and advertising firm in Jiangxi Province has finally bridged this gap between control centre and public information display, now providing real-time information of the position of buses along routes in several cities, including Ji'an, where Far East Mobility is currently planning a high frequency bus network as part of an Asian Development Bank project.

 Jiangxi Huaxing Information Industry Co., Ltd (Huaxing), incorporated in Jiangxi's capital city of Nanchang in 2007, has developed and installed the electronic displays at bus stops in 32 cities according to its website.
 The electronic stops in Ji'an were installed starting from May 2016, and are now installed in 80 stops around the city.
 The Ji'an bus company plans to have 160 of the stops installed as phase 1 of the project.
 The phase 1 installation is focused on higher demand bus stops with greater advertising revenue potential.